Pramod-kale/asteroid-zmk-config/README.md

 ### Studio Unlock Key

-The studio unlock key is located at the bottom-right position (Row 6, Column 12).
-Press this key to unlock your keyboard for ZMK Studio configuration.
-Once unlocked, you can modify your keymap through the ZMK Studio interface.
+The studio unlock key is accessed by pressing **FN + W** (hold the FN key and press W).
+This puts the unlock key in the function layer next to the grave/tilde key, making it easily accessible but out of the way during normal typing.
+Once pressed, you can modify your keymap through the ZMK Studio interface.

 **Note**: After using ZMK Studio to modify your keymap, changes made to the `.keymap` file will not take effect unless you perform a "Restore Stock Settings" action in ZMK Studio.